 - Someone uncomfortable with the size and shape of their ears

 - For children: at least five years old so the ears have stopped developing

 - For adults: are a non-smoker or are willing to stop smoking before and after the procedure

 Your child’s ears stop growing outward by about age four.
-It is best to perform the surgery before a child enters school in order to prevent teasing by insensitive classmates.
-However, ear surgery can be performed at any age, including adults.
+It is best to perform the surgery before a child enters school to prevent teasing by insensitive classmates.
+However, ear surgery can be performed at any age, including in adults.

 Your surgeon will usually make an incision in the back of the ear.
 The cartilage is reshaped and bent back towards the head.
 Sometimes a piece of cartilage is removed to provide for a more natural fold.
 The head and ears are wrapped with a bulky bandage to help mold and protect the ears.
 The ears will be sore for a few days.
 Any discomfort can be controlled by pain medication prescribed by your surgeon.

 Adults are usually up and around the same day of surgery, but kids should take it easy for a couple of days.
 They can usually return to school in a week to ten days, but they need to be careful on the playground.
 The bulky dressing and sutures are removed in five to seven days.
 There will be a faint scar on the back of the ear that will fade over time.
 A lightweight headband is worn during sleep for the first few weeks.